gabceb/node-encoder/README.md

 #### Vagrant

 - Refer to the [Vagrant Getting Started](http://docs.vagrantup.com/v2/getting-started/index.html) for instructions on how to create a vagrant box
-- Ssh to the box and build sox with mp3 support manuall using the instructions above or using the Chef cookbook
+- SSH to the box and build sox with mp3 support manuall using the instructions above or using the Chef cookbook
 - run `cap vagrant deploy`

 #### Production